jxph025319/edx-documentation/en_us/shared/video/add_video_to_course.rst

        :ref:`Copy the edX Video ID`.

        .. note::
-         You do not need to add values to the **Default Video URL**, **Video File URLs**, or **YouTube ID** fields.
+         When you add the video ID, you do not need to add values to the **Default Video URL**, **Video File URLs**, or **YouTube ID** fields.
          The video ID automatically associates your video component with files on YouTube and AWS that are optimized for viewing with different devices and bandwidths.
 The URLs that are associated with the video ID override any existing values in other fields.

      * If your course will be on Edge, locate the **Default Video URL** field, and then enter the URL of the video.

 .. only:: Open_edX

-  4. Add the video ID or video URL.
-To do this, locate the **Default Video URL** field, and then enter the URL of the video.
+  4. Add the video URL.
+To do this, locate the **Default Video URL** field, and then enter the URL that was created when you uploaded the video to YouTube or to another site.

    .. note::
      If you have created multiple versions that use different encodings or